-Coming Out Christian in the Roman World:
+Coming Out Christian in the Roman World was released by Bloomsbury in 2015.

 “A genuinely thought-provoking and imaginative book.” — Peter Thonemann, The Wall Street Journal